Breast Cancer Awareness in the Workplace

 Show Your Support All Year Round

 You can show your support all year round, not only in October.
 You and your staff can learn more about breast cancer all the time, especially as the field is ever-changing, with more stories and updates coming out regularly.
 Encouraging breast exams should also be done all year round, as this is a great tool in early detection.
 Support and donate to your chosen organization or join in any marches or gatherings when they show up in your area.
 You can show your support and dedication in various ways.
 Consider ordering some pink promotional products to join the movement today.
-To show how much we care about this topic, we will donate $10 from every pink order to breast cancer research through the end of the 2022 year.
+To show how much we care about this topic, we partnered with Susan G. Komen to donate a total of $1,000 for the month of October.